rolling-scopes-school/tasks/react/modules/graphiql.md

 - [ ] The presence in the console of the results of the console.log execution **- 2 points** for each
 - [ ] @ts-ignore or any usage (search through github repo) **- 1 point** for each
 - [ ] Making commits after the deadline **- 20 points**
+- [ ] The administration reserves the right to apply penalties for the use of incorrect repository or branch names.